In this post I’m going to answer a really popular question: Is hypnotherapy or the low FODMAP diet better for managing IBS?

 Using Gut Directed Hypnotherapy to Manage IBS Symptoms

-Now I’ve been a gut directed hypnotherapist since 2018, and over that time I’ve been helping IBS clients from all around the world to manage their IBS without having to change their diet or change their eating habits.
+I’ve been a gut-directed hypnotherapist since 2018.
+Over that time, I’ve helped IBS clients globally manage their symptoms without altering their diet or eating habits.

 So what is gut directed hypnotherapy?
 It’s a specialised form of hypnosis which is designed to help manage gastrointestinal disorders such as IBS.
-It’s used because it has the ability to change the signals between your brain and gut, which in the case of IBS just aren’t working as they should.
-In fact the faulty communication between your brain and gut is what is responsible for the hypersensitivity you are experiencing and the change in bowel movements – which results in either constipation or diarrhea.
+It’s used because it has the ability to change the signals between your brain and gut.
+And in the case of IBS these aren’t working as they should.
+In fact the faulty communication between your brain and gut is what is responsible for the hypersensitivity you are experiencing and the change in bowel movements.
+This results in either constipation or diarrhea.

-A program of gut directed hypnotherapy doesn’t just help with the physical symptoms you may be experiencing such as pain, gas, bloating and altered bowel movements, it also helps to reduce anxiety, reduce your overall stress levels, and helps to change how you think and feel about your IBS.
-This in turn lowers food anxiety, breaks the stress-symptoms cycle, and helps you take back control of anxiety provoking ‘’what if’’ thoughts which have you always expecting the worst to happen.
+A program of gut directed hypnotherapy doesn’t just help with the physical symptoms you may be experiencing such as pain, gas, bloating and altered bowel movements.
+It can also help to reduce anxiety, reduce overall stress levels, and change how you feel about your IBS.
+This in turn lowers food anxiety and breaks the stress-symptoms cycle.
+It helps you take back control of anxious ‘’what if’’ thoughts which have you always expecting the worst.

 Using the Low FODMAP to Manage IBS Symptoms

-Now the low fodmap diet on the other hand is a very different approach to managing the symptoms of IBS and is entirely focused on the food that you’re eating.
-It’s broken into a 3-step process, where the first stage is heavily restrictive, cutting out many different fodmap foods for between 2-6 weeks.
-The second phase is the reintroduction where you slowly reintroduce different foods over 6 to 8 weeks, and finally there is the personalisation phase where you establish a personalised fodmap diet with the help of a dietician.
+The low FODMAP diet is a different approach focused solely on managing IBS symptoms through food.
+It’s broken into a 3-step process, where the first stage is heavily restrictive.
+This involves cutting out many different fodmap foods for between 2-6 weeks.
+The second phase is the reintroduction.
+This is when you slowly reintroduce different foods over 6 to 8 weeks.
+And finally there is the personalisation phase.
+This is where you establish a personalised fodmap diet with the help of a dietician.

-The low fodmap diet is designed to be followed temporarily, and helps reduce IBS symptoms because you are eliminating or restricting a group of sugars called fodmaps which can cause intestinal distress.
-I’m not going to get into why fodmaps can cause IBS symptoms in this post, but all you need to know right now is that when the nerves inside of your gut have become hypersensitive (which happens in the case of IBS) they become hyperreactive – causing bloating, pain and altered bowel movements.
-So by removing fodmaps from your diet, you’re removing the foods that are causing these nerves to overreact in your gut.
+The low fodmap diet is designed to be followed temporarily.
+It helps reduce IBS symptoms because it eliminates or restricts a group of sugars called fodmaps.
+These sugars have been found to cause intestinal distress and cause the nerves in your gut to overreact.
+This is because when you have IBS, the nerves inside of your gut have become hypersensitive to certain stimuli.
+This overreaction can cause bloating, pain and altered bowel movements.
+So when you remove fodmaps from your diet, you’re removing the foods that can cause these nerves to overreact.

 The low Fodmap diet can feel as though everything starts and stops on your plate

-Unfortunately the low fodmap diet approach can feel as though everything stops and starts on your plate, and doesn’t take into account things like the impact of stress or anxiety on your digestion.
+Unfortunately the low fodmap diet can feel as though everything stops and starts on your plate.
+It also doesn’t take into account the impact of stress or anxiety on digestion.
 There is so much more to digestion than the food you eating.
 For example, how you feel before, during and after eating can play a big role in how your body digests that food.
-That’s because if you’re feeling anxious or stressed about your food choices, or about what is going on in your life, then that’s going to have an impact on how your digestive system functions.
+That’s because when you feel anxious or stressed about food, it affects how your digestive system functions.

 This all comes back to your gut-brain connection.
-And this important.
-Because if you are in a state of stress, also known as fight or flight, your body starts to divert blood away from your digestive system affecting the muscles in your bowel – causing urgency, spasms or shutting off movement altogether.
-In state of stress you can also experience increased sensitivity to pain.
+And this is important.
+Because if you are in a state of stress, (also known as fight or flight), your body starts to divert blood away from your digestive system affecting the muscles in your bowel.
+This can cause urgency, spasms or shut off movement altogether.
+In a state of stress you can also experience increased sensitivity to pain.

-This is why following a low fodmap diet can result in many inconsistencies – where you can eat a trigger food one day and be in a world of pain, and then eat it 2 days later and feel ok.
+This is why following a low fodmap diet can result in many inconsistencies.
+For example, you can eat a trigger food one day and be in pain, and then eat it 2 days later and feel ok.

 What does the research say?